T1taniumF0rge-Industries-Inc/Software/DEVELOPER.md

 and retry with 'git restore --source=HEAD :/'
 ```

-This error is known to happen, and you will have to wait until the next Git LFS package is paid by the repo owner.
+This error is known to happen, and you will have to wait until either the next Git LFS package is paid by the repository owner or the Git LFS budget is reset or disactivated.

-## IMPORTANT

-Use this section to tell developers about important information about this repository.

 ## Git Pull Errors:

 > [!IMPORTANT]
 >
-> Before you leave your computer for any reason, make sure to push the last files that you have committed, otherwise you may encounter problems when pulling or pushing new files.
+> Before you leave your computer for any reason, make sure to push the last files that you have committed, otherwise you may encounter problems when pulling or pushing new files (git merge problems) and may have to reclone the entire repository again (just hope your suppresion of the file doesnt take ages).
 >
 >
 ## Git LFS file size limitations:

 > [!WARNING]
 >
-> Git LFS limits any individual file to 2GB, and if not respected then will throw error ` [422] Size must be less than or equal to 2147483648
+> Git LFS limits any individual file to 2GB, and if not respected then will throw error 422 ` [422] Size must be less than or equal to 2147483648
 `.
 This error will not disappear and mess up your pushes and pulls, and re-cloning the Git repository will be required.

 ## GitHub file size precautions: